 - negotiations before the Employee's Defense Office (Procuraduría de las Defensa del Trabajo)

 - labor litigation before the federal and local board in Mexico

 - labor litigation and writ of amparo appeals

 - non-compete agreements

 Leading Lawyers on Your Side

 Members of Holland & Knight's Mexico Practice have been selected for inclusion in leading industry publications based on their work in the region.
-A number of our attorneys are ranked in the 2016 edition of Chambers Latin America, as well as 2015 editions of The Legal 500 Latin America, Chambers Global and LatinLawyer250.
+A number of our attorneys are ranked in the 2016 editions of Chambers Latin America, and IFLR1000, as well as 2015 editions of The Legal 500 Latin America, Chambers Global and LatinLawyer250.
 Holland & Knight was also recognized by Petróleo & Energía as one of Mexico's "Top 100 Influential Leaders in The Energy Sector" for 2015 and by LatinFinance 2014 for its role in Fibra UNO's US$2.5 billion follow-on public offering named the "Follow-On Equity Deal of the Year."